 Shape into Flames

-Using your scissors, cut flame shapes into one long side of the tissue paper.
-They should essentially look like a tall zigzag pattern cut into the top of the papers.
-Cut the flames so that they reach almost halfway down the 8" tall strip (about 3" to 4" deep).
-You can choose to cut the papers individually for a more randomized look, or to stack the papers and cut them all together to save time (and cutting!).Continue to 5 of 10 below.
+Use your scissors to cut flame shapes into one long side of the tissue paper.
+They should look like a tall zigzag pattern cut into the top of the papers.
+Cut the flames so that they reach almost halfway down the 8-inch strip (about 3 to 4 inches deep).
+You can choose to cut the papers individually for a more randomized look or to stack the papers and cut them all together to save time (and cutting).

 Layer and Tape